-Abstracts accepted by AASLD, AGA and SSAT will be published in the May 2013 supplement of Gastroenterology.
-Abstracts accepted for publication by ASGE will be published in the April 2013 supplement of GIE: Gastrointestinal Endoscopy.
+Abstracts accepted by AASLD, AGA and SSAT will be published in a supplement of Gastroenterology.
+Abstracts accepted for publication by ASGE will be published in a supplement of GIE: Gastrointestinal Endoscopy.

 Poster Presenter Checklist